|Min. initial investment||$1,000|

 SEC annualized yields are computed by dividing net investment income by the product of the average daily number of shares outstanding that were eligible to receive dividends and the maximum offering price per share on the last day for the 30-day or one month period ending on the date for which other performance data is shown above.

 The Morningstar Style BoxTM reveals a fund's investment style as of the date noted on this report.
+For equity funds the vertical axis shows the market capitalization of the stocks owned and the horizontal axis shows investment style (value, blend, or growth).
 For fixed-income funds, the vertical axis shows the credit quality of the bonds owned and the horizontal axis shows interest rate sensitivity as measured by a bond's effective duration.

 Morningstar seeks credit rating information from fund companies on a periodic basis (e.g., quarterly).
 In compiling credit rating information, Morningstar instructs fund companies to only use ratings that have been assigned by a Nationally Recognized Statistical Rating Organization (NRSRO).
 If two NRSROs have rated a security, fund companies are to report the lowest rating; if three or more NRSROs have rated the same security differently, fund companies are to report the rating that is in the middle.
 For example, if NRSRO X rates a security AA-, NRSRO Y rates the same security an A and NRSRO Z rates it a BBB+, the fund company should use the credit rating of 'A' in its reporting to Morningstar.
 PLEASE NOTE: Morningstar, Inc. is not itself an NRSRO nor does it issue a credit rating on the fund.
 An NRSRO rating on a fixed-income security can change from time-to-time.